Sbinsuwaylih/Flash-card-app/README.md

 ## Introduction
 This is a Flash card application built using [React native](https://reactnative.dev/) and integrated with  [Firebase Realtime](https://firebase.google.com/) and API [Random questions](https://opentdb.com/).
 * Show questions multiple answers
-* touch the card to reveal the answer.
+* Touch the card to reveal the answer.
-* user can add question
+* User can add question

 ## Setting Up the Real-Time Database in Firebase
 Create a real-time database in Firebase and update the configuration in the project located at: